bsteinkirchner/ModalTemplate/README.md

 # bootstrap-boilerplate
 Description:
-The purpose of this readme is to create the bootstrap boiulerplate.
+The purpose of this project is to demonstrate my skills in creating a modal.

-Prerequisites:
-Bootstrap, VS code, git

-Installation:

-License:
-N/A

-Contact:
-Bsteinkirchner@outlook.com
+Stacks:

+HTML, CSS, JS